nicolabattaglino/ezshop/Deliverables/DesignDocument.md

 deactivate ProductOrderManager
 create Order
 ProductOrderManager -> Order: 4 : new
-note right: When created, an Order is in the issued state deactivate ProductOrderManager deactivate Shop
+note right of Order: When created, an Order is in the issued state ProductOrderManager -> TransactionManager : 5 : addOrder(o) activate TransactionManager deactivate TransactionManager deactivate ProductOrderManager deactivate Shop